-Building, construction and maintenance may be able to operate during Alert Level 4 restrictions if they meet the government criteria of Alert Level 4 businesses and services.
-Find out more about what work is deemed an Alert Level 4 business and service in the building, construction and maintenance sector.
+Building, construction and maintenance may be able to operate during Alert Level 3 and 4 restrictions if they meet the government criteria.
+Find out more about what work is deemed an Alert Level 3 and 4 business and service in the building, construction and maintenance sector.

 Work is allowed to secure sites that pose immediate health and safety hazards, so long as your workers adhere strictly to health and safety protocols and the work is solely to ensure the site is safe and secure.

-CHASNZ has updated its protocols for working under COVID-19 Alert Level 4.
-Read the protocols
+CHASNZ has updated its protocols for working under COVID-19 difference alert levels.
+Read the protocols.

 Guidance from the Construction Sector Accord includes contractual guidelines for procuring agencies, contract variation guidelines, the recommended approach to construction risk management, and rapid mobilisation guidance post-lockdown.
 The Accord advise that the health order instituted by the Government constitutes a change in law and therefore previous guidance issued by the Construction Sector Accord is still applicable.
 Some contracts may have clauses that set out provisions for dealing with costs associated with COVID-19 related lockdowns.